-18 Is injunctive relief available, preliminarily or permanently, and in what circumstances and under what conditions?
+20 Is injunctive relief available, preliminarily or permanently, and in what circumstances and under what conditions?

 Procedurally, the plaintiff is entitled, before filing a lawsuit or simultaneously with filing the lawsuit, to file a preliminary injunction motion with the court to block the potential transfer or cancellation of the domain name.
-The plaintiff shall condition the grant of the preliminary injunction by arguing that non-grant of the same may harden or make it impossible to enforce the court decision.
+The plaintiff must condition the granting of the preliminary injunction by arguing that not granting it may make it harder or even impossible to enforce the effective court decision.
 Prevention of substantial damages will also be regarded as a valid condition to obtain a preliminary injunction.
 Permanent injunctive relief will be awarded by the court if the plaintiff is able to evidence and prove IP infringement or unfair competition.
-Pre-litigation procedure taken before the respective domain registrar and aimed at freezing or locking the conflicting domain name is effective for 14 days and will also be feasible, provided that a warranty for indemnification is given by the rights holder in the corresponding motion.
+The pre-litigation procedure taken before the respective domain registrar and aimed at freezing or locking the conflicting domain name is effective for 14 calendar days and will also be feasible, provided that a warranty for indemnification is given by the rights holder in the corresponding motion.